yucehan57/tradingblog/README.md

 Trading blog is a comprehensive-to-be blog that I have been working on for a while to improve my existing skills regarding both python and django framework.
-The main reason this blog is named Trading blog is mostly about my personal liking towards finance as well as trading industry.
-Mid-term goal of mine is to populate the blog with latest finance, foreign exchange fluctuations, trading, as well as economic related personal opinions.
+The main reason this blog is named Trading Blog is mostly about my personal liking towards finance as well as trading industry.
+Mid-term goal of mine is to populate the blog with latest finance, forex, trading, as well as economics related personal opinions.
+Hopefully it will serve as a guidance for investors, traders, and/or finance enthusiasts around the world as means to help them better understand trends and fluctuations in the global market.